neo-project/docs/en-us/node/gui/install.md

 >
 > Pre-Windows 10 systems require [.NET Framework 4.6.2](https://www.microsoft.com/net/download/framework) to be installed.

+## Installing plugin

+You need to install the [ImportBlocks](https://github.com/neo-project/neo-plugins/releases/download/v2.9.4/ImportBlocks.zip) plugin to enable NEO-GUI to synchronize with the offline package.

+1. Download [ImportBlocks](https://github.com/neo-project/neo-plugins/releases/download/v2.9.4/ImportBlocks.zip) and unzip it.
+2. Create a new Plugins folder (The first letter is capitalized) under the NEO-GUI root directory and copy the unzipped plugin into it.

 ## Synchronizing blockchain data

 The client must be fully synchronized before use.
 In order to speed up network synchronization you can download an offline package of the blockchain data up to a certain block height.
 This means the client will only need to sync the additional blocks from the NEO network rather than the entire blockchain.
 For more information,  see [Synchronizing the blockchain faster](../../network/syncblocks.md).